rug-cit-hpc/league-of-robots/roles/ogm/README.md

 # OGM

 Role deploys the backup and backup-management scripts for the Optical Genome Mapping.
-Role is controlled by a variable `ogm_servers` inside the `group_vars/[cluster]/vars.yml`.
+It is entirely controlled by a variable `ogm_servers` inside the `group_vars/[cluster]/vars.yml`.

-Role expects
- - that remote OGM server is accessible from the backup server, and that access credentials are already configured
+Prerequisites
+ - backup server can access OGM machine (firewall opened and login configured)
-   - this is controlled by variables `server` and `user`
+   - login credentials are defined by variables `server` and `user`
  - the permanent storage location on backup server (destination of backup data) is already configured
    - `psql_dump_location` define the location on the OGM machine where SQL database is dumped, before the backup server is picking it

+## Configuration

-Example structure of the variable is:
+Structure of the variable

 ```
     ogm_servers:
-      - server: bas1.umcg.nl  # FQDN of OGM machine to backup.
+      - server: bas1.umcg.nl  # FQDN of OGM machine to backup
-        user: ADMINIT         # username of remote machine
+        user: ADMINIT         # username on OGM machine
-        prm_location: /groups/umcg-ogm/prm67
+        prm_location: /groups/umcg-ogm/prm67     # destination for backups on backup server
         backup_commands:
           - label: "pg_dump: create"
             command: sudo -u postgres bash -c 'cd; pg_dump --no-owner --no-privileges IrysView_Dev | /usr/bin/gzip -f -6' > pg_dump/$(date +%Y%m%d-%H%M%S).sql.gz